-Total amount in fund £169,000 Application submission dates Please submit your proposal no fewer than six weeks before the proposed activity is due to begin.
-Acknowledgement of application We will acknowledge receipt of your application within five working days Request for additional information We may ask for additional information regarding your proposal within one week of its submission Decision on proposal We will inform you of the decision regarding your proposal within three weeks of submission
+Total amount in fund £166,666 Proposal submission dates Please submit your proposal no fewer than six weeks before the proposed activity is due to begin.
+Acknowledgement of proposal We will acknowledge receipt of your application within one calendar week .
+Request for additional information We may ask for additional information regarding your proposal within one calendar week of its submission Decision on proposal We will inform you of the decision regarding your proposal within three weeks of submission Deadlines The Film Exhibition Fund 2024-25 is a rolling fund, with no set deadline.
+Oversubscription is anticipated, which may result in all support being allocated before the end of the funding round.